microsoft/chat-copilot/webapi/README.md

 {
    ...

-   // Register any custom skills with the planner's kernel. builder.Services.AddPlannerSetupHook(MyCustomSetupHook);
+   // Register any custom plugins with the planner's kernel. builder.Services.AddPlannerSetupHook(MyCustomSetupHook);

    return services;
 }

 ```

-Note that this will override the call to `RegisterSkillsAsync`.